Supporting Peers to Advocate for Equal Rights and a Recovery-Based

 HB-348 New Hampshire House

 Adds a 90 day residence requirement to get local assistance in NH.
 Applies to town provided general assistance.
-It is widely believed that this legislation will make it more difficult for vulnerable people to access safety net services
+It is widely believed that this legislation will make it more difficult for vulnerable people to access safety net services.

 Passed by the house, January 8 2026.
-Senate Hearing March 3 2026.
+Passed by the senate March 20 2026.
+Goes to the governor for signature.

 HB-1797 New Hampshire House

 Restricts access to SNAP benefits.
 The bill tightens work requirements for SNAP eligibility, ensuring that the DHHS cannot seek waivers or adopt exemptions without legislative approval.
-Additionally, the bill requires the DHHS to establish data-sharing agreements with state agencies to verify SNAP eligibility
+Additionally, the bill requires the DHHS to establish data-sharing agreements with state agencies to verify SNAP eligibility .

-2026-2322, HB1067 New Hampshire House
+2026-2322, HB-1067 New Hampshire House

 Relative to the mental health courts.
 This bill revises the processes and requirements for the establishment of mental health courts, and requires the development of a grant program to fund new mental health courts.